The histogram should always be something to bear in mind – no matter if you’ve just started or you’re already an experienced landscape photographer.

 This gets especially important when shooting panoramas.
-Having the small histogram chart in the corner of your display while test-swiping through your scene will help you to assess the setting (aperture, shutter speed, iso) you’ll need to apply.
+Having the small histogram chart in the corner of your display while test-swiping through your scene will help you to assess the required setting (aperture, shutter speed, iso).

 3. How to display the histogram on your camera

-If you can’t find it, consult the user manual or uncle Google.
+If you can’t find it, google it.
+Or consult the user manual.

 4. How does a typical histogram look like